AdobeDocs/workfront-learn.en/help/reporting/enhanced-analytics/7-date-ranges-vs-timeframes.md

 ---
 title: Understand date ranges and timeframes
-description: In [!UICONTROL Enhanced Analytics], date ranges are specified using the calendar widget.
+description: In [!UICONTROL Enhanced analytics], date ranges are specified using the calendar widget.
 Timeframes are created within a chart.
 activity: use
 team: Technical Marketing
 feature: Reports and Dashboards